maluhiakinimaka/mbio612/README.md

 # Aloha, welcome to my MBIO 612 Practical Directory
-Please see the folders below for my homework submissions.
+Please see the folders above for my homework submissions.